brettbailey04/MIST4610GroupProject1/README.md

 # Group 1 MIST 4610 Group Project 1
-Project 1 - Ski resort
+# Team Name:
+21479 Group 1

-Team Members:
+# Team Members:
 1) Brett Bailey [@brettbailey04](https://github.com/brettbailey04)
 2) Brooke Credendino [@BrookeCredendino](https://github.com/BrookeCredendino)
 3) Mohammed Omar [@momo103103](https://github.com/momo103103)
 4) Evan Langley [@elangley424](https://github.com/elangley424)
 5) Soham Gupta [@GHSohamGupta](https://github.com/GHSohamGupta)

-Link to GitHub repository: https://github.com/brettbailey04/Ski-Resort-.git
+# Scenario Description:

-Scenario Description: Our business model is that of a Ski Resort.
+Our business model is that of a Ski Resort.
 This firm manages a portfolio of various Ski Resorts over the world.
 The model keeps track of the resort and its various amenities.
 It also shows a snapshot of roombookings from each hotel at a point in time.
 This includes Equipment, Food, Housing, Recreational Events, Skiing Courses, and the various intricacies that are pertinent to a functioning resort.

-Data Model:
+# Data Model:
 ![image](https://github.com/user-attachments/assets/df10cd73-77bd-4207-9994-aa319c743be6)

-Data Dictionary:
+# Data Dictionary: